-During 2022, the IRB model suite has undergone a significant programme of redevelopment and recalibration in order to meet the new regulatory requirements and associated guidance that came into force on 1 January 2022 (for example, in the updated Supervisory Statement SS11/13).
-As at 31 December 2022, this work is substantially complete and the new model suite will be submitted in early 2023 for regulatory approval.
+During 2023, the IRB model suite that underwent a significant programme of redevelopment and recalibration in order to meet the new regulatory requirements and associated guidance that came into force on 1 January 2022 (for example, in the updated Supervisory Statement SS11/13), were submitted to the PRA for approval.
+As at 31 December 2023, formal feedback from the PRA on the submission had not yet been received.